BradHutchings/Mmojo-Server-v2/instructions/200-Prepare-Build-Environment.md

 ### Preparing Your Build Environment
 Here are the things you need to do:
 - [201.
 Prepare WSL](201-Prepare-WSL.md) - Prepare your Windows Subsystem for Linux (WSL) environment if you're using one.
 - [202.
-Create Scripts Directory](202-Create-Scripts-Directory.md) - Create `$HOME/mmscripts` directory, then add it to your `$PATH`.
+Prepare macOS](202-Prepare-macOS.md) - Prepare your macOS environment if you're using one.
 - [203.
-Clone Mmojo Server Repo](203-Clone-Mmojo-Server-Repo.md) - Clone Mmojo Server Repo for setup and build scripts.
+Create Scripts Directory](203-Create-Scripts-Directory.md) - Create `$HOME/mmscripts` directory, then add it to your `$PATH`.
 - [204.
-Set Timezone](204-Set-Timezone.md) - Set your build system's time zone so Completion UI reflects correct build date.
+Clone Mmojo Server Repo](204-Clone-Mmojo-Server-Repo.md) - Clone Mmojo Server Repo for setup and build scripts.
 - [205.
-Create Mmojo Share](205-Create-Mmojo-Share.md) - Create a file share to support multiple build environments.
+Set Timezone](205-Set-Timezone.md) - Set your build system's time zone so Completion UI reflects correct build date.
 - [206.
-Mount Mmojo Share](206-Mount-Mmojo-Share.md) - Mount a file share to support multiple build environments.
+Create Mmojo Share](206-Create-Mmojo-Share.md) - Create a file share to support multiple build environments.
 - [207.
+Mount Mmojo Share](207-Mount-Mmojo-Share.md) - Mount a file share to support multiple build environments.
-Install Dependencies](207-Install-Dependencies.md) - Install packages needed for your build system.
+- [208.
+Install Dependencies](208-Install-Dependencies.md) - Install packages needed for your build system.
-- [208. mm- Scripts](208-mm-Scripts.md) - All about those `mm-` scripts in your `$HOME/mm-scripts` directory.
+- [209. mm- Scripts](209-mm-Scripts.md) - All about those `mm-` scripts in your `$HOME/mm-scripts` directory.

 **Get Started:** [201.
 Prepare WSL](201-Prepare-WSL.md)